 Understanding Elavil (Amitriptyline)

-Elavil Effects and Abuse
+Elavil Effects And Abuse

-Taking Elavil can improve mood, motor skills, and energy levels in consumers that are experiencing depression or chronic pain.
+Taking Elavil can improve mood, motor skills, and energy levels in patients that are experiencing depression or chronic pain.
 In addition to these benefits, the medication can produce a variety of negative and potentially harmful effects as well.
 These side effects can range from mild to severe and include any of the following:

 - Blurred vision

 Another potential side effect of Elavil is overdose if an individual takes too much of the drug.
 The drug produces euphoric and sedating effects in high doses, which makes it popular for abuse.
 People will abuse the drug and increase their dosages to amplify those effects.
 An Elavil overdose can cause severe health problems such as cardiac arrest, dangerously low blood pressure, and seizures.
 In extreme cases, central nervous system depression and even death can occur.